una/una.github.io/_posts/blog/2015-08-15-internet-hack.md

 ## Conclusion

 The internet is a hack.
 It is built on hacks and it will continue to be built on hacks as long as people are building for it.
+But hack is not a dirty word!
+Messing with the way things are "supposed to be" is important to the ecosystem of the internet.

-And all we can really do is keep building.
+Basically, all we can really do is keep building.
 Complain on Twitter, go to conferences, have intellegent discussion, figure out a hack to fix it, then submit a proposal to instigate change.
 Everything we build is a hack.
 But those hacks have become the cornerstones of what the internet is (and is becoming).
 It's a **great** thing. <a class="twitter-share">We, as a collective and user base of the web are paving the cowpaths of this thing we are building together.</a>

 The web is getting better because we are hacking it to make it fit our needs.
 So, what's next?